jadach1/Academic_Projects/README.md

 Jacob Adach
+Student At Seneca College
-Student: Computer Programming and Analysis
+Computer Programming and Analysis

-Seneca College
+Description:  These are some of my academic projects and personal projects from home.

 Web Service Application 				November  2016
 Seneca College, Computer Programming and Analysis
 Tools:              Microsoft Visual Studios, ASP.NET 4.5, Microsoft Azure, C#, JavaScript
 Description:   A web application that allows users to create and or modify content on their Account